apecloud/kubeblocks-labs/iximiuz/kubeblocks-401-df4bd8a5/index.md

 ## Summary

-TODO:强调kubeblocks采用的是开源方案，跟开源社区紧紧耦合。

-- **Recap:**
-  - We demonstrated how to enable and leverage observability features in KubeBlocks.
+In this tutorial, we demonstrated how to enable and leverage observability features in KubeBlocks.
+We showed you how to deploy Prometheus and Grafana to monitor metrics, set up a PodMonitor to scrape data from your MySQL cluster, and configure alerts to detect service anomalies.

-  - Covered accessing metrics, and setting up alerting mechanisms.
-- **Benefits:**
-  - Emphasized how observability helps maintain high availability, performance, and facilitates proactive troubleshooting for your database clusters.
-- **Next Steps:**
-  - Encourage exploring additional observability integrations and advanced monitoring configurations.
+It is important to note that KubeBlocks leverages open source solutions and integrates tightly with the open source community.
+This approach ensures that our observability features benefit from continuous improvements and community support.

 ---

 ## What’s Next?

-- **Further Exploration:**
-    - Experiment with integrating other monitoring tools or custom dashboards.
-    - Dive deeper into distributed tracing or anomaly detection with more advanced setups.
-- **Additional Resources:**
-    - Links to KubeBlocks documentation on observability.
-    - Tutorials on advanced monitoring strategies for Kubernetes.

-TODO:重写What’s Next?。鼓励用户尝试kubeblocks与其他引擎，比如postgresql, mongodb, redis等。鼓励用户尝试其他的alert channel。预告501的tutorial
+* Experiment with KubeBlocks on other database engines such as PostgreSQL, MongoDB, and Redis.
+* Try integrating different alert channels and custom dashboards to tailor the monitoring experience to your environment.
+* Stay tuned for our upcoming Tutorial 501, where we'll explore advanced auto-tuning and optimization features aligned with Operator Capability Level 5.